Azure/azure-sdk-for-java/sdk/farmbeats/azure-verticals-agrifood-farming/README.md

-# Azure Confidential Ledger client library for Java
+# Azure FarmBeats client library for Java

-Azure Confidential Ledger provides a service for logging to an immutable, tamper-proof ledger.
-As part of the [Azure Confidential Computing][azure_confidential_computing] portfolio, Azure Confidential Ledger runs in SGX enclaves.
-It is built on Microsoft Research's [Confidential Consortium Framework][ccf].
+# TODO: Add stuff

 **Please rely heavily on the javadocs and our [Low-Level client docs][low_level_client] to use this library**